carpeliam/at-journal-2024/src/entries/at-day-18-davenport-gap-shelter-to-roaring-fork-shelter.md

 sleepHistoryFactorFeedback: MODERATE
 trainingReadiness: 62
 ---
 I'm wearing a Garmin watch during the trail, and one of its features is to recommend a workout every morning based on my current training load.
 On my first morning on the trail, it said ooh, yesterday was a lot, and you should rest, and I ignored this.
 On my second morning on the trail, it said it didn't know what the hell was going on but yesterday looked pretty tough, and I should rest.
 I didn't rest.
 On the third day, rinse and repeat.
 Every morning since my first day, my watch has told me to stop hiking, enough is enough.
 UNTIL TODAY.
-Today, my watch said, hey, today looks like a good day to go for walk.
+Today, my watch said, hey, today looks like a good day to go for a walk.
 Ok, it didn't phrase it like that, but we speak a language.

 *I think my watch just told me I've got my trail legs.*